Living with chronic joint, back or neck pain can make you unable to do some of your favorite things. What would you be able to do with our help?

 Joints in Motion Class - Pre-surgery classes in Kansas City

-Shawnee Mission Health offers pre-surgery classes to ensure our joint replacement patients receive the information they need to prepare for surgery and recovery.
-For information on these classes given in Kansas City, contact our Joint Coordinator at 913-676-2521 or the ASK-A-NURSE Resource Center at 913-676-7777.
+Shawnee Mission Health offers pre-surgery classes to ensure our joint replacement and spine surgery patients receive the information they need to prepare for surgery and recovery.
+For information on these classes given in Kansas City, contact our Orthopedic Nurse Navigator at 913-632-2574.

 Comprehensive Care for Joint Replacement Program